sdepouw/scottdepouw.com/_tabs/about.md

 order: 3
 ---

 My name's Scott.
 I'm a programmer and speedrunner!
+On this site you can expect me to write about topics regarding both subjects, as well as whatever else might come to mind.

 ## Programming